The frame.

 -

-The US securities-law angle on crypto marketing — the whole cluster, for marketers, not lawyers.
+The US securities-law angle on crypto marketing.

 -